 Wonderbag Slow Cooker

 That's not even mentioning the product.
 Once you've tried the Wonderbag, you won't look back.
 Saving hours of time and fuel, Wonderbag contributes to a saving of up to two tons of carbon dioxide from going into the atmosphere every year.
 It uses heat retention to slow cook food for upto 12 hours, without any gas needed.
 Cook your food and bring it to the boil, then simply transfer it into the Wonderbag whilst you're out adventuring or driving and you'll come home to good quality home cooked food.
 What could be better?

 Check out The Wonderbag

-A versatile campervan accessory if ever we saw one.
+One of the most versatile campervan gadgets.
 Not only will a roof rack hold all your essential adventuring gear (surfboards work great here), but with a bit of DIY nous, these roof racks have been transformed into sunset watching decks, stargazing spots and sunbathing platforms.
-Plus, they're pretty good for all that other crap you can never quite squeeze into the cupboards.
+Plus, they're pretty handy storage for all that other crap you can never quite squeeze into the cupboards.

 Check out Van Guard Ulti Roof Racks